genterist/openMRS-Security/Capstone/FINAL.md

 ### * Test steps
 1. Go to `http://localhost:8081/openmrs-standalone/login.htm` .
 Log in as admin (credentials in Test Data section)
-2. Change the link to directorylisting.(`http://localhost:8081/openmrs-standalone/directorylisting`)
+2. Change the link to directory listing.(`http://localhost:8081/openmrs-standalone/directorylisting`)

 ### * Expected results
 The application should not list any directory.